kitttn/temptest/Build-custom-config.md

     └── [...]
 ```

-This step sets up the environment and copies some of the configuration files to ./nuttx so they are available to the make utility.
+This step sets up the environment and copies some of the configuration files to ./nuttx so the build system can use them.

-Example "configs subdir" values:
+Some important `<configs-subdir>` values are:

 - ara/bridge/es2-debug-apbridgea - [APBridgeA](Hardware-Overview#toshiba-bridge-asics)
 - ara/bridge/es2-debug-generic   - A "generic" image suitable for any [APBridgeE or GPBridge](Hardware-Overview#toshiba-bridge-asics), which exposes various Greybus protocols to the AP in its interface manifest.
 - ara/svc/bdb2a - SVC firmware for BDB2
 - ara/svc/sdb - SVC firmware for SDB

-#####STEP 2. run 'make menuconfig'
+## STEP 2. run 'make menuconfig'

 `make menuconfig`

 Use the config menu system to select custom options.
 When finished, Save and Exit.

-#####STEP 3.
+## STEP 3.
 Rebuild the image (in tree):

+Just run make (**"make -j N" does not work**):

 ```
 make
 ```

 The resulting images files are placed under ./nuttx:
 `./nuttx/nuttx.bin` - raw binary
 `./nuttx/nuttx    ` - ELF (includes debug info)